Twist positivity, L-space knots, and concordance: Introduction

 \subsection{Acknowledgements}

 We thank Joan Birman, Mike Miller Eismeier, Peter Feller, and Allison N. Miller for helpful conversations, and John Baldwin, Josh Greene, Eli Grigsby, Kyle Hayden, Matt Hedden, Francesco Lin, and Marissa Loving for comments on a preliminary version of this work.
 We used \textit{Kirby Calculator} (``KLO'') and \textit{KnotInfo} during the experimental phases of this work; we express our deep gratitude to Frank Swenton, Chuck Livingston, and Allison Moore for maintaining these invaluable resources.
+Finally, we thank the referee for their careful reading of this paper.
 SK was supported by NSF DMS-2103325.